 Until a few years ago, barcodes on Amazon were very uncontrolled.
 Anyone could list any product on Amazon using any barcode number, as long as that barcode number wasn’t already being used for another product on Amazon.
 However, this caused some serious problems for legitimate sellers.
-Some people found that their number had been stolen and used illegally by someone else on Amazon.
+Some people found that someone else had stolen and used their number illegally on Amazon.

 Searching legacy barcode numbers

 In 2016, an Amazon Executive joined GS1’s board of governors.
-They began to implement tighter policies and started undertaking some ‘housecleaning’ to tidy up the Amazon database.
+They began implementing tighter policies and undertook some ‘housecleaning’ to tidy up the Amazon database.
 Unfortunately, legacy barcode numbers are still used on Amazon that conflict with numbers that we own and sell.
-To avoid issues with this, we have implemented increasingly deep level searching for the Amazon databases to find these fraudulent legacy numbers.
+To avoid issues, we have implemented increasingly deep-level searching for the Amazon databases to find these fraudulent legacy numbers.
 We use the Amazon APIs, which have some success with current products, but unfortunately, these are limited in how deeply they search the Amazon databases.

-So our tech-gurus developed some sophisticated search software that goes far beyond the traditional Amazon search options.
-We use this software to deep search Amazon for all numbers before we sell them.
+So our tech gurus developed some sophisticated search software that goes far beyond the traditional Amazon search options.
+We use this software to deep-search Amazon for all numbers before we sell them.
 If it finds any of these (historic fraudulent listings using our numbers), we delete the numbers and don’t sell them.
-This is proprietary software that is much more effective than Amazon’s APIs and searches far deeper than any other barcode seller.
+This proprietary software is much more effective than Amazon’s APIs and searches far deeper than any other barcode seller.

 Amazon prefers barcode numbers to come directly from GS1.
 They have a preference that their suppliers are current members of GS1.
-GS1 is a membership organisation that provides their members with barcodes in exchange for a yearly fee.
-Many businesses, especially smaller businesses who don’t need a large quantity of barcodes, choose to buy their barcodes from us for use both on Amazon and in shops worldwide.
+GS1 is a membership organisation that provides its members with barcodes in exchange for a yearly fee.
+Many businesses, especially smaller businesses that don’t need many barcodes, choose to buy their barcodes from us for use on Amazon and in shops worldwide.
 Following the instructions on this page helps our customers list on Amazon with our barcodes.

 As mentioned above, there are thousands of products currently listed on Amazon using our barcodes.
 You can view some examples at https://worldbarcodes.com/products-on-amazon/.

-No-one knows where Amazon is heading in regards to its barcodes policy.
-We hope that they will be reasonable and allow people to list products using legitimate and verifiable barcode numbers (the ones we sell).
+No one knows where Amazon is heading regarding its barcode policy.
+We hope they will be reasonable and allow people to list products using legitimate and verifiable barcode numbers (the ones we sell).
 However, Amazon might go crazy and become more restrictive and eventually no longer accept our barcodes in the future.